Online Monitoring of Object Detection Performance During Deployment: Introduction

 Object detection plays a vital role in many robotics and autonomous system applications.
-For instance, a driver-less car is expected to detect important objects such as vehicles, people and traffic signs accurately all the time.
+For instance, a driverless car is expected to detect important objects such as vehicles, people and traffic signs accurately all the time.
 Failure to do so can cause severe consequences for the car and the people involved.
 Hence, there is ongoing research \cite{tian2019fcos, ren2015faster, liu2016ssd, Duan2019CenterNetKT, Bochkovskiy2020YOLOv4OS, He2019RethinkingIP, Cai2018CascadeRD, Li2018DetNetAB, Lin2017FocalLF, Carion2020EndtoEndOD} to improve the robustness and accuracy of object detection systems.
 In general, an object detection system is trained and evaluated using non-overlapping training, validation, and test splits of a dataset before deployment.
 The underlying assumption is that the images encountered during deployment follow a similar distribution to the images presented before deployment.
-However, in the case of autonomous systems, the post-deployment environment can exhibit many conditions that are not well represented in the pre-deployment datasets.
-This leads to the fact that post-deployment performance can fluctuate and may diverge from the expected pre-deployment performance without any prior warning.
-Such silent change in the post-deployment performance is a serious concern for any vision-based robotic system, see Fig.~\ref{fig:fig1}.
+However, in the case of autonomous systems, the deployment environment can exhibit many conditions that are not well represented in the training and evaluation datasets.
+This leads to the fact that during the deployment phase, performance can fluctuate and may diverge from the expected training and evaluation phase performance without any prior warning.
+Such silent change in performance during the deployment phase is a serious concern for any vision-based robotic system, see Fig.~\ref{fig:fig1}.

-The ultimate solution to meet this challenge is to develop a remarkably persistent object detection system by collecting training data from all imaginable conditions that can be encountered post-deployment.
+The ultimate solution to meet this challenge is to develop a remarkably persistent object detection system by collecting training data from all imaginable conditions that can be encountered during the deployment phase.
 As such a solution is not practical, one remedy to this situation is to deploy a performance monitoring system for the object detector that can raise warnings when the performance drops below a critical threshold.

 A performance monitoring system is expected to provide the capability of self-assessment to the object detector.
-This self-assessment can improve safety and robustness post-deployment by monitoring the performance continuously and allowing to take preventive measures when the performance seems lower than expected.
+This self-assessment can improve safety and robustness during the deployment by monitoring the performance continuously and allowing to take preventive measures when the performance drops below the expected level.